-In the past couple of years, everything from GPU advancements to a greater breadth of well-labeled datasets has contributed to seemingly non-stop innovation in AI technologies.
-As the advent of "artificial general intelligence" appears continually more probable, important questions in safety and ethics are raised.
-Particularly, as artificial intelligence approaches human-like intelligence, will AI soon become moral patients: deserving of moral consideration by moral agents?
+In recent years, AI technologies have seen non-stop innovation, due to everything from GPU advancements to a greater breadth of well-labeled datasets.
+As AGI seems continually more probable, we must contend with important questions in safety and ethics.
+Particularly, as artificial intelligence potentially approaches human-like intelligence, will AI soon become moral patients: deserving of moral consideration by moral agents?
 Furthermore, are leading AI companies — likely some of the most influential stakeholders in the future of AI — doing enough in the present, or even properly considering the implications of AI?
-This dashboard is dedicated to researching and numerically scoring the most promising AI organizations for their adherence to promoting transparency, safety, and the potential welfare of AI technologies.

 Final Score: